phranck/CNUserNotification/ReadMe.md

 It's not necessary to install *Growl* or other third party libraries.
 It's all build in to get the user notified - Mountain Lion style.

+As of `CNUserNotification` runs of a per application basis all methods related to scheduled or remote deliverey are **not** implemented.
+Please take a look at the [documentation](http://cnusernotification.cocoanaut.com/documentation/) to get a detailed look.

 ##Installation
 ####Via CocoaPods